 Packets of cream cheese can be found at gas stations and bagel shops.
 Sometimes you can also find them at a grocery store sold as a pack, but they are hard to find at times.

 Dehydrated ground beef is a very useful ingredient for any freezer bag cooking and stores very well.
-I prefer this Mountain House Cooked Ground Beef.
 You can also make your own using cooked ground beef that has been rinsed and a dehydrator, but I have experienced mix results with this.

 If you like vegetables in your stroganoff, you can add in ¼ cup of any dried vegetables.
-I sometimes use these Dried Mixed Red & Green Bell Peppers, and it comes out great and changes the flavor profile.
+I sometimes use dried red and green bell peppers, and it comes out great and changes the flavor profile.